sentrysoftware/metricshub/metricshub-doc/src/site/markdown/index.md

 keywords: about
-description: ${solutionName} is an open source distribution of the OpenTelemetry Collector, designed to oversee diverse devices, applications, services, and hardware components across computers, network switches, and storage systems.
+description: ${solutionName} is an open source distribution of the OpenTelemetry Collector, designed to monitor diverse devices, applications, services, and hardware components across computers, network switches, and storage systems.
 It efficiently communicates the gathered metrics to any platform compatible with OpenTelemetry.

 # Overview

 <!-- MACRO{toc|fromDepth=1|toDepth=2|id=toc} -->

-**${solutionName}** functions as a universal metrics collector for OpenTelemetry, allowing customization for overseeing diverse technologies, encompassing applications, servers, and devices, particularly those without readily available monitoring solutions.
+**${solutionName}** is a universal metrics collector for OpenTelemetry, allowing customization for monitoring diverse technologies, encompassing applications, servers, and devices, particularly those without readily available monitoring solutions.
+It natively reports the power consumption, electricity costs and CO₂ emissions of the monitored resources to support SRE initiatives.

-The **enterprise edition** includes the capability to monitor the hardware health of different computers, network switches, and storage systems and reports the power consumption, electricity costs and CO₂ emissions to support SRE initiatives.
+The **enterprise edition** includes the capability to monitor the hardware health of various resources including computers, network switches, and storage systems from nearly any vendor.

 The agent exposes tailored metrics to any observability platform supporting [OpenTelemetry](https://opentelemetry.io/docs), including [Datadog](https://www.datadoghq.com), [BMC Helix](https://www.bmc.com/it-solutions/bmc-helix.html), [Prometheus](https://prometheus.io), Splunk, and more.